 Ph.D.
 Qualifying Exam

-The student's Ph.Dd advisory committee, at the request of the advisor, conducts a Ph.D.
+The student's Ph.D advisory committee, at the request of the advisor, conducts a Ph.D.
 Qualifying Exam to evaluate the student's research readiness to eventually complete the dissertation requirements.
 The committee determines whether the student has demonstrated a preliminary understanding of the research literature relevant to the intended research direction.

-The Qualifying Exam is scheduled only after an approved plan-of-study is on file.
+The Qualifying Exam is scheduled only after an approved Plan-of-Study is on file.
 The student is encouraged to complete the Qualifying Exam within the initial two academic years in the program.
 A link to the Qualifying Exam Form to be filled is below.

 The advisor, in consultation with the committee, may require the student to retake the Qualifying Exam, if there are significant changes in the student's studies since the last successful attempt (e.g., original advisor, or committee, or dissertation-direction changes).